- View Offline

 - Adding viewport and orientation instructions

 - Creating faux text wraps around background images

-Hi!
-I am Anne-Marie Concepcion and welcome to Creating a Fixed-Layout EPUB.
-In this course, I am going to show you how to create these cool kind of EPUBs that iBooks will show as though it were a PDF, but you can sell them through the iBookstore.
-We will start by looking at some of the special features of Fixed-Layout EPUBs, and we will talk about how to get the content into an EPUB.
-I will show you how you can extract images from your PDFs; we will jump right into editing all these HTML files and image files using Dreamweaver and other EPUB editing programs.
+- [Voiceover] Hi, I'm Anne-Marie Concepcion.
+And welcome to Creating a Fixed-Layout EPUB.
+In this course, I'm going to show you how to create these cool kind of EPUBs that iBooks will show as though it were a PDF, but you can sell them through the iBooks store.
+We'll start by looking at some of the special features of fixed-layout EPUBs, and we'll talk about how to get content into an EPUB.
+I'll show you how you can extract images from your PDFs.
+We'll jump right in to editing all these HTML files and image files using Dreamweaver and other EPUB-editing programs.